krishna-waidande/krishna-waidande.github.io/trello.md

 On January 9, 2017, Atlassian announced its intent to acquire Trello for $425 million.
 The transaction was made with $360 million in cash, while the remaining $65 million was made with shares and options.

 I started to use Trello a few months back.
 It really helps me to keep track of my task.
-On Trello we can create a board, cards, to-do list and much more things.
+On Trello we can create a board, cards, to-do list much more things.
 I update my Trello board regularly. so it help me to remember all the task.

 There are 4 sections on my Trello board.